Secure CheckoutPersonal information is secured with SSL technology.

-Vice-Dean, Governance and Secretary of the Faculty of Health Services, University of Ottawa, Canada
+Professor in the Interdisciplinary School of Health Sciences, University of Ottawa, Canada

 Dr. McCleary is a Professor in the Department of Nursing and Graduate Program Director of the Master of Applied Gerontology Program in the Faculty of Applied Health Sciences at Brock University.
 She is a mental health and gerontological nurse, working with research teams and service providers with a focus on health and social care for older people and their families.
-Her research and practice emphasizes improving gerontology and geriatrics education in the health professions.
+Her research includes developing and evaluating methods to improve gerontology and geriatrics education in the health professions.
 She is a past president of the Canadian Gerontological Nursing Association.
-She is coauthor of Ebersole and Hess’ Gerontological Nursing and Healthy Aging in Canada, 2e and co-editor of Ross-Kerr and Woods’ Canadian Nursing: Issues and Perspectives, 6e to be published by Elsevier in 2018.
+She is coauthor of Ebersole and Hess’ Gerontological Nursing and Healthy Aging in Canada, 2e and co-editor of Ross-Kerr and Woods’ Canadian Nursing: Issues and Perspectives, 6e to be published in 2021.

 Professor, Nursing, Brock University, Canada

 Dr. Drummond is an epidemiologist with interests principally in care for dementia in primary care, primary care surveillance and research, the public health-primary care interface, and health care for vulnerable communities.

-Adjunct Professor, Chair in Primary Care, Department of Family Medicine, University of Alberta, Canada
+Professor, Alberta Health Services Chair in Primary Care Research, Department of Family Medicine, University of Alberta, Canada